DrDeadlock/Synchra/Synchra - Obsidian Vault/Resources/Tasks/Backlogs/Synchronizing Backlog.md

 - [x] The System clear excess Directories in Dest
 - [x] The System copies excess Files in Src
 - [x] The System copies excess Directories in Src
-- [ ] The System can delete a Directory with SubDirectories and Files in Dest
+- [x] The System can delete a Directory with SubDirectories and Files in Dest
-- [ ] The System can copy a Directory with SubDirectories and Files in Src
+- [x] The System can copy a Directory with SubDirectories and Files in Src

+## To be tested on running application

 - [ ] User Creates a new File under src
 - [ ] User Deletes a File